 We didn’t bother with taking our chances with the turbulent waves and tides that could easily inundate the channel that the waterfall spilled into, especially during high tide.

 Anyways, as we stared towards the Phillips Gulch Waterfall and the waves pounding the coastline, I couldn’t help but notice that there were temporary tidal waterfalls dropping from rocks in the distance.

 Basically, if the waves were high enough, they’d deposit water onto those rocks, and then when the waves subsided, waterfalls fell from those rocks.

 We also noticed there were some unusual plants sticking up from rocks right in the path of turbulent swells and waves of the Pacific.

 Such hardy plants appeared to be to be able to grow and stand up against such forces of Mother Nature, and I wondered what kinds of plants they were as well as whether they were a rare (or common) form of life since I had never seen them before.

 Finally, we noticed that the Bluff Trail did continue beyond the Phillips Gulch Creek, and I’d imagine we could have continued hiking it towards the Chinese Gulch, which might have another drop-into-the-ocean waterfall.

-Overall, we spent about an hour away from the car, but most of that time was spent staring at the mesmerizing scenery before us.
+Overall, we spent about an hour away from the car on our first visit, but most of that time was spent staring at the mesmerizing scenery before us.